 Aquarium fish is fun to have.
 Learning how to set up a fish tank is the first step toward enjoying your fish keeping hobby.
-Proper aquarium setup is extremely important and it must not be overlooked.
-We all know most fish do not live long after being sold from the shops.
-This sad truth is largely because many home aquarium setup are not correct.
+Proper aquarium setup is extremely important, and it must not be overlooked.
+We all know most fish do not live long after leaving the shops.
+This sad truth is because many home aquarium setup is not correct.
 Research must be done before getting started.
 Getting into the fish keeping hobby should not be a decision made on the spot in the pet shop that you will buy and bring some fish home right away.

 Before getting any fish, you must first set up a fish tank.

 To have a proper aquarium setup, you must first have a clear plan of what you want.
 You must have a clear picture of the number of responsibilities involved in taking care of one or more fish tanks.